F1orin/CarRental/README.md

 User can choose a car, calculate its rent cost for a given period, and make an order.
 Administrator can review all the orders, confirm or reject the specific order, and set special marks to it.

+To see the full size image press it and select "Raw"

 ![Screenshot_1](/src/java/Screenshot_1.png)

 ![Screenshot_2](/src/java/Screenshot_2.png)